davidpet/tutorials/Angular/bazel-workspace/README.md

 # NOTE

 See commits in the `Angular` example for how to add precommit hooks later when needed.
 I didn't mess with that here.

-# ToDo

-- snippets pointing to commits in this tutorial (and breaking down angular.json and bazel concepts)